OpenDDS/OpenDDS/README.md

 OpenDDS is an open-source C\++ implementation of the Object Management Group's specification "Data Distribution Service for Real-time Systems".
 Although OpenDDS is itself developed in C++, Java and JMS bindings are provided so that Java applications can use OpenDDS.
+OpenDDS also includes support for the DDS Security specification.

 OpenDDS is built on the [ACE](http://www.theaceorb.com/product/aboutace.html) abstraction layer to provide platform portability.
 OpenDDS also leverages